 However, knowing whether you’re buying good quality argan oil isn’t easy.
 To be sure you’re buying the real deal, there are certain things to look out for.
 This includes checking the colour — it should be dull yellow in tone — as well as the price.
 A bottle costing 5 Dirhams may not have the same desired effect as one costing 200!
-To know exactly what to look for before buying, this useful article lays out all the facts.
+To know exactly what to look for before buying, read all the facts before buying.

-“I’d still encourage to hold your nose, breath, whatever you need to do, and see the fishing boats on the shore.”
+“I’d still encourage you to see the fishing boats on the shore.”

 FOLLOWING THE RIVERA